chouck-coder/canon-r6-mk2-RAW-Burst-to-DNG-and-video/README.md

 6) Process them with DxO to create TIFFs with min side of 1080px into the same output folder and final JPGs if needed.
 This is an optional step
 7) Run **selected.bat** to create a set of small videos and one covering all.
    IMPORTANT: big video will include ONLY burst rolls that have at least ONE picture selected at steps 3-4.
 These will be pause at these SELECTED images for a second (configurable).

+   NOTE: Your antivirus or Defender might not like BAT files manipulating local files.
+Send it to hell.
+Files are safe.